JohnBinford/AppleWood-Pointe/readme.md

 -  Linelle J. sent this recommendation after checking out the new diagrams.
    -  The actual workroom isn't really that big so we will need to be smart with our layout.</br>  More than ever, I think that every piece of equipment has to be on wheels.</br>  We should also strive to use the Applewood library to store all of our books and reference material.
-- During the Fall Luncheon, John B. Determined that the ventilation provided will NOT be useful for a paint booth. </br>  (A ton of things change if a "hood" is involved due to code.)
+- During the Fall Luncheon, John-B. Determined that the ventilation provided will NOT be useful for a paint booth. </br>  (A ton of things change if a "hood" is involved due to code.)
 We will need to "build" our own.
-  - John B. will be talking to Colleen about getting locking receptables on the ceiling for electrical Cable drops.
+  - John-B. will be talking to Colleen about getting locking receptables on the ceiling for electrical Cable drops.
 (Both 110 and 220, Single phase.)
 Google "cable drop".

 - It might be nice for us to know our unit numbers.
 Please email if you wish to have yours on the email list.